Cookie-Club/COS214_WarProject/System/README.md

 # Documentation
 Our project has been documented in the pdf that can be accessed here (add link).\
 Diagrams can be found in the visual paradigm project linked here (add link) or the individual diagrams can be found in the google drive folder [here](https://drive.google.com/drive/folders/1KasSm0zczvex1MyBnHWb_2umQiH-NBwo?usp=sharing).\
-Doxygen documentation can be found here (add link)
+Doxygen documentation can be found [here](https://drive.google.com/file/d/14MoWcGG3PlXh0BfdtrlHMH2OG4B5IHYy/view?usp=share_link).

 # Class Diagram
-A pdf version of the final class diagram can be accessed here (add link).\
+A pdf version of the final class diagram can be accessed [here](https://drive.google.com/file/d/1kXmSktsZdKExNSD5xN-7Uoqfv_lc3BJ5/view?usp=share_link).
-A colour coded diagram is linked here (add link) and the original diagram is linked here (add link).

 # Video Demonstration
 A brief introduction video for our war simulation can be accessed [here](https://drive.google.com/file/d/14MoWcGG3PlXh0BfdtrlHMH2OG4B5IHYy/view?usp=share_link).